 VII.
-Interdisciplinary systems - Knowledge of ke ntify and interact with professionals in multiple A. Knowledge of the shared and distinctive cor Does Not Meet Expectations Readiness for Practicum Well Developed Competence Lacks awareness or understanding of basic contributions of allied professions such as social work, psychiatry Beginning, basic knowledge of the viewpoints and contributions of other professions/ professionals.
-Demonstrates knowledge, respect, and valuing of roles, functions and service delivery systems of Awareness of multiple and differing worldviews, roles, professional standards, and contributions across contexts and systems.
-Intermediate level knowledge of common and other professions. distinctive roles of other professionals Reports observations of commonality and differences among professional roles, values, and standards.
-B. Functioning in multidisciplinary and interdi sciplinary contexts Does Not Meet Expectations Readiness for Practicum Well Developed Competence Displays defensiveness when interacting with others Demonstrates cooperation Demonstrates ability to cooperate with others in task completion.
-Beginning, knowledge of strategies that promote interdisciplinary collaboration vs. multidisciplinary functioning Demonstrates knowledge of the nature of interdisciplinary vs. multidisciplinary function and the skills that support interdisciplinary process.
-C. Understands how participation in interdi sciplinary collaboration/ consultation enhances s outcomes.
-Does Not Meet Expectations Readiness for Practicum Well Developed Competence Does not practice reflective listening skills or dominates discussion with own ideas Knowledge of how participating in interdisciplinary collaboration/ consultation can be directed toward shared goals.
+Interdisciplinary systems - Knowledge of key issues and concepts in related disciplines.
+Identify and interact with professionals in multiple A. Knowledge of the shared and distinctive contributions of other professions.
+Does Not Meet Expectations Readiness for Practicum Well Developed Competence Lacks awareness or understanding of basic contributions of allied professions such as social work, psychiatry Beginning, basic knowledge of the viewpoints and contributions of other professions/ professionals.
+Demonstrates knowledge, respect, and valuing of roles, functions and service delivery systems of other professions.
+Awareness of multiple and differing worldviews, roles, professional standards, and contributions across contexts and systems.
+Intermediate level knowledge of common and distinctive roles of other professionals Reports observations of commonality and differences among professional roles, values, and standards.
+B. Functioning in multidisciplinary and interd Does Not Meet Expectations Readiness for Practicum Well Developed Competence Displays defensiveness when interacting with others Demonstrates cooperation Demonstrates ability to cooperate with others in task completion.
+Beginning, knowledge of strategies that promote interdisciplinary collaboration vs. multidisciplinary functioning - Demonstrates knowledge of the nature of Demonstrates knowledge of the nature of interdisciplinary vs. multidisciplinary function and the skills that support interdisciplinary process. sciplinary collaboration/ consultation enhance Does Not Meet Expectations Readiness for Practicum Well Developed Competence Does not practice reflective listening skills or dominates discussion with own ideas Knowledge of how participating in interdisciplinary collaboration/ consultation can be directed toward shared goals.
 Demonstrates understanding of concept Participates in and initiates interdisciplinary collaboration/ consultation directed toward shared goals.
-Consults with and cooperates with other disciplines in service of clients D. Respectful and productive relationships • Does Not Meet Expectations Readiness for Practicum Well Developed Competence Makes dismissive or disparaging comments of other disciplines Awareness of the benefits of forming collaborative relationships with other professionals Expresses interest in developing collaborative relationships and respect for other professionals Develops and maintains collaborative relationships and respect for other professionals Communicates effectively with individuals from other profession
+Consults with and cooperates with other disciplines - constitution and a constitution of the const in service of clients D. Respectful and productive relationships with individuals from other professions.
+Does Not Meet Expectations Readiness for Practicum Well Developed Competence Makes dismissive or disparaging comments of other disciplines Awareness of the benefits of forming collaborative relationships with other professionals Expresses interest in developing collaborative relationships and respect for other professionals Develops and maintains collaborative relationships and respect for other professionals Communicates effectively with individuals from other profession

-Functional Competencies Codebook1
+Functional Competencies Codebook